Skip to main content

 Location

-The project will be situated near Brighton Mountain, which is south of Juniper, 26 km east of the community of Florenceville-Bristol and approximately 20 km east of the community of Hartland.
+The Project will be situated near Brighton Mountain which is south of Juniper, 26 km East of the community of Florenceville-Bristol, and approximately 20 km East of the community of Hartland.
 It is a heavily rural, sparsely populated area with many seasonal residences.

 Wind Turbine Locations map april12